 What is police brutality?
 Some of the most common legal problems involving police assault & abuse include:

-- False Arrest: False arrest occurs when a victim is held in custody without probable cause or without court approval.
+False arrest occurs when a victim is held in custody without probable cause or without court approval.
+It is more common than you may think.
+In fact, Ronemus & Vilensky receive numerous inquires each month from individuals claiming they were wrongfully arrested.

 Police officers are supposed to protect and serve their community and the people in it and make people safe.
 But what about those times when police officers are the cause of violence or misconduct?
 When police officers overstep their bounds and abuse their authority, they must be held accountable in the eyes of the law, the police department, and their victims.